justnonamenoname/lifeticle/readme.md

 Qualia have a parameter of location; qualia possess a space where the carrier of consciousness resides at the center.
 <img src="https://github.com/justnonamenoname/lifeticle/blob/main/images/position.png">
 To say that particles with qualia properties do not exist is to say that an organism does not consist of particles, or that qualia does not exist or is not related to particles.
-An organism consists of particles, and the phenomenon of qualia exists - one must necessarily be connected to the other.
+The organism consists of particles, and the phenomenon of qualia exists, one must be connected with the other.
 The theory does not introduce something new, but connects one thing with another.
 The philosophical term "indivisibility of consciousness" is explained by the indivisible so-called observer, the bearer of consciousness, the lifeticle.
 The fundamentality of qualia means that the ability to experience qualia is also fundamental.
-Quantum uncertainty is fundamental and cannot be replicated informally.
+Quantum indeterminacy is fundamental and cannot be replicated informally.
-To say that qualia can be replicated informationally is equivalent in meaning to the idea that quantum uncertainty can be replicated informationally.
+To say that qualia can be replicated informationally is equivalent in meaning to the idea that quantum indeterminacy can be replicated informationally.
 The statement that since qualia is immeasurable, and therefore does not exist and cannot influence physical processes, contradicts quantum mechanics.
 The no-cloning theorem (that a quantum state cannot be copied) shows the immeasurability of a quantum system, but a quantum system has an impact on physical processes (measurement destroys the quantum state and only obtains part of the information).
 Quantum entanglement and randomness are not directly measurable, entanglement is not directly observable, randomness has no hidden parameters.